drogue-iot/blog.drogue.io/content/2022-11-17-drogue-cloud-zero-eleven/index.md

 The goals of Doppelgänger are:

 * Work with any IoT connectivity layer: True, we focus on Drogue Cloud.
 But with a bit of code, it should easily be possible to attach it to e.g. a standard MQTT broker.
 * Normalize IoT payload: The tricky part.
 As you never know what data you get, unless you adopt some existing schema.
 And this is what we aim for.
 We do have a simple internal data model, which should be able to support existing data models, like OPC UA.
-And we like with the connectivity layer, we provide a translation layer to convert data into the Doppelgänger thing model.
+And like the connectivity layer, we provide a translation layer to convert data into the Doppelgänger thing model.
 * Provide out of the box functionality to work with data: Renaming properties, transforming values, evaluating state, reconciling between desired and actual state, aggregating data, building thing relations.
-* Provide APIs to the things state and configuration: Not only our own APIs, but also support APIs like OPC UA or Web of Things.
+* Provide APIs to the things state and configuration: not only our own APIs, but also support APIs like OPC UA or Web of Things.

 So, if these are the goals, what is the current state of the project?
 We do have a 0.1 release.
 That sounds early, and it is.
 But it is the right time to check it out, and come up with your feedback 😉.

-And just to make you a bit curious, here are a few features the 0.1 release already bring:
+And just to make you a bit curious, here are a few features the 0.1 release already brings:

 * IoT connectivity with Drogue Cloud
 * Updating state from JSON messages